ghost-land/Ghost-eShop-Wiki/docs/nx/first-install.md

 - If you have done this, you are ready to go and now have some more Tabs in the left Menu

 Have Fun!

-**For the moment, this wiki page has not been made, but if you want to help with the wiki, you can participate through this [repositery](https://github.com/ghost-land/Ghost-eShop-Wiki).**